+DECLASSIFIED

+Authority NND 949520

+By AT NARA Date 2-15-45

+REPRODUCED AT THE NATIONAL ARCHIVES

+This document consist of 2 pages

+o of Copies, Series

+UUL 28 1960

+RID

+TO: M - Mr. Merchant

-Date 2-15-45 No of Copies, Series THROUGH : M - Mr. Merchant S/S EUR - Ivan B. White I BW John Millar's Trip to Visit NATO Atomic Stockpile Sites.
+THROUGH : S/S

+FROM: EUR - Ivan B. White I BW

+SUBJECT: John Millar's Trip to Visit NATO Atomic Stockpile Sites.

 You will recall that after General Norstad expressed objections to John Millar's proposed visit to NATO atomic stockpile sites, we told Millar on July 6 that we would accede to General Norstad's wishes in the circumstances.
-You subsequently sent Ray Thurston a letter (Tab B) giving him our reaction to the cancellation of the trip and stating our views. on the Department's role in regard to arrangements for the custody and control of US atomic weapons stockpiled abroad for NATO forces.
+You subsequently sent Ray Thurston a letter (Tab B) giving him our reaction to the cancellation of the trip and stating our views on the Department's role in regard to arrangements for the custody and control of US atomic weapons stockpiled abroad for NATO forces.
 Thurston has just replied to your letter (Tab A).

-Some of the points made in Thurston's letter are not entirely accurate as to fact.
+Some of the coints made in Thurston's letter are not entirely accurate as to fact.
 The trip was not hastily arranged or without proper coordination with Defense.
 It was discussed carefully both in the Department and with Defense.
 You will recall that on June 20 you wrote to Jack Irwin to inform him about the trip and to request Defense to pave the way (Tab C).
 As a result of your letter, Defense sent a telegram to CINCEUR on June 22 (Tab D) requesting appropriate assistance for Millar, as the Department's action officer on atomic stockpiles, to visit representative stockpile sites.
 We did not present the trip as a "policing" exercise by State or labor the Department's responsibilities for NATO custodial arrangements, but it was clear to all concerned that Millar was to visit NATO atomic stockpile sites in connection with his Department responsibilities in this field.
 We are somewhat at a loss to understand why Thurston and General Norstad were completely unaware of the proposed trip until June 30 since there was the June 22 Defense telegram and Millar wrote to Dick Finn (POLAD to CINCEUR) on June 15 outlining his plans.
-We wonder why Finn did not raise the matter with Thurston at that time after receipt of Millar's letter, but have not pointed this out to Thurston in the hope of avoiding
+We wonder why Finn did not raise the matter with Thurston at that time after receipt of Millar's letter, but have not pointed this out to Thurston in the hope of avoiding any further recrimination.